jcqnly/data-structures-and-algorithms/Challenges/AddToTargetNumber/README.md

 ### Problem Solving Process
 There are multiple ways to solve this.

 One strategy requires an O(N^2) solution in terms of time and an O(1) in terms of space.

 The other strategy requires an O(N) in terms of time, but an O(N) in terms of space.
+The built in list is a good option.
+A hashtable will work as well.

 Another strategy involves 2 counters, but the array needs to be sorted.
 Time efficiency is O(n log n).

 ## Find 3 Numbers That Add to a Target Number